arthurandreev/JavaHealeniumPOC/README.md

 # DEMO

+To build and run the project, you need to do the following steps:

+Clone down the solution to your local machine.
+Note the solution contains two projects.
+Angular application and Selenium test project.

+### Build and run Angualar

-To run the project, all you need to do is to clone down this repository.
-Then navigate to my-angular.app folder and run the following command to start Angular dev server:
+Navigate to my-angular.app folder and run the following command in the terminal to start Angular dev server on localhost http://localhost:4200

 ```
 ng serve --open